-Based on the number of shares of our common stock outstanding as of October 29, 2019, assuming a post reverse stock split basis of 20:1, upon the completion of this Offering, 4,798,228 shares of our common stock will be outstanding, assuming 1,333,333 Shares are issued in this Offering.
+Based on the number of shares of our common stock outstanding as of January 22, 2020, assuming a post reverse stock split basis of 20:1, upon the completion of this Offering, 4,798,228 shares of our common stock will be outstanding, assuming 1,333,333 Shares are issued in this Offering.

-Except for shares subject to lock-up agreement, upon completion of this Offering, approximately 3,437,378 of our outstanding shares will be freely tradable except that any shares held by our affiliates, as that term is defined in Rule 144 under the Securities Act, may only be sold in compliance with the limitations described below.
+Upon completion of this Offering, approximately 3,511,262 of our outstanding shares will be freely tradable and 1,286,929 will be restricted, of which 495,298 are held by our affiliates, as that term is defined in Rule 144 under the Securities Act, and may only be sold in compliance with the limitations described below.